-Baseline information is vitally important to assessing market changes.
+Systematic tracking of performance indicators to support baseline and market developments is vitally important to assessing market changes.
 It provides insight on what would have been done without a program, and thus provides the basis for measuring changes attributable to the program.
-Often utility customer saturation surveys or other market penetration studies provide useful information about baseline conditions from the customer perspective.
+Customer saturation surveys or other market penetration studies often provide useful information about baseline conditions from the customer perspective.